williamw520/fetchmailatt/README.md

 When it runs, FetchMailAtt processes through the relevant mails once and then ends.
 To periodically look for new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
-The config property *process.resume.from.last* can be set to examine new emails since the last run.
+The config property *process.resume.from.last* enables/disables resuming from last run to examine only the new emails.

-You can set up tasks to run on different config files to download from different servers.
+Set up different tasks to run on different config files to download from different servers.
 Pass the specific config file as argument when setting up the task.

     fetchmailatt -c server1.conf